 Your studies of the Cold War (1945-1991) will examine the history of superpower conflict between the USA and the Soviet Union which created new nations and a legacy which effects the world to this day.
 You will study the actions of political figures such as President Kennedy and Soviet leader Stalin in shaping their nations foreign policy.
 You will also learn about conflict in places such as Korea, Vietnam and Afghanistan, which continue to have an impact today.
 We will also focus on espionage, the arms and space race and crises which very nearly ended the world, such as that in Cuba in 1962.

-Our coursework unit focuses on anti-Semitism in Germany, where you will independently study the roots of anti-Semitism and why this hatred developed.
+Our coursework unit focuses witch hunting across Britain and the German states, where you will independently study the roots of the witch craze 1563 – 1662.

 Our Elective Programme is designed to help you develop your gifts and interests as part of an enhanced level 3 programme.
 We will help you realise your potential by nurturing your talent and preparing you for study at the most prestigious universities or for progression to competitive higher-level apprenticeships.
 Your options range from our Honours Programme, which might include following a fourth A level, to specialist Futures Programmes that will support your career goals.